petern2599/UnrealVR_ROS/README.md

 2.)
 ROSrun you scripts from your workspace<br/>
 3.)
 Use ROS info [/topic] to check if the correct nodes are used
 ### Will ROSIntegration work for nodes when its actor is spawned during runtime?
-If the actor spawns during runtime, it WILL NOT WORK.
+If the actor spawns during runtime and the rostopic/rosnode is initialize during BeginPlay, it WILL NOT WORK.
 For any publishing/subscribing actors that are going to be used, the actors must be spawned before running project in UE4.
+Unless it initializes the rostopic/rosnode during runtime.